John B. Creeden: Campus improvements

 The most ambitious of Creeden's visions was a vast expansion of the built campus known as the "Greater Georgetown Plan".
-This would involve constructing a new neo-Gothic quadrangle composed of several buildings on the site of the existing athletic field next to Healy Hall.
-This quadrangle would be a new home for the Medical and Dental Schools, a dormitory, a classroom building, and a science building.
+This would have involved constructing a new neo-Gothic quadrangle composed of several buildings on the site of the existing athletic field next to Healy Hall.
+This quadrangle would have been a new home for the Medical and Dental Schools, a dormitory, a classroom building, and a science building.
 Creeden also planned to build a stadium nearby that could hold twenty thousand spectators.
 This grand plan never came to fruition because the Depression in 1921 made funding unavailable.

 Separation of Georgetown Preparatory School

 At the commencement ceremony of 1919, Creeden announced that Georgetown Preparatory School would move to a separate campus at the start of the following academic year.
-Construction of the North Bethesda, Maryland campus was begun under his predecessor, Donlon.
+Construction of the North Bethesda, Maryland, campus was begun under his predecessor, Donlon.
 The purpose of this relocation was to remove the younger students from what the Jesuits viewed as the indecent temptations of the city.
 It was also part of the larger movement among Jesuit institutions in the United States, facing pressure from the Association of American Universities, to create separate four-year high school programs and four-year college programs, instead of combined seven-year programs.
-Despite the move away from Georgetown's collegiate campus, Creeden continued to take an active interest in the administration of the preparatory school, frequently visiting and meeting with the headmaster to set policies.
+Despite the school moving away from Georgetown's collegiate campus, Creeden continued to take an active interest in the administration of the preparatory school, frequently visiting and meeting with the headmaster to set policies.